Humanities 4: Enlightenment, Romanticism, Revolution

 (*) All other assigned reading is available here or on TritonEd.

-- Technology Policy.
+Technology Policy.
 The use of laptops, tablets, & smartphones is not permitted in lecture and discussion section.
-Exceptions will be made by the professor on a case-by-case basis.
+Accommodations can be made on case-by-case basis, please discuss with the professor.

 8/6 — Introduction: Revolutions